RaRodRos/7-zip-batch/README.md

 # 7-zip-batch

-Powershell scripts to use 7-Zip for batch processing multiple files or folders into compressed files of the same name.
+Powershell scripts to use 7-Zip for batch compressing multiple files or folders into files of the same name.

 The link files allow to drag and drop.